lhnguyen102/cuTAGI/README.md

 layers:           # Type of layers
 nodes:            # Number of hidden units
 kernels:          # Kernel size
-strides:          # Increment size by which each kernel scans the image
+strides:          # Increment by which each kernel scans the image
 widths:           # Width of the images
 heights:          # Height of the images
 filters:          # Number of filters
 pads:             # Number of padding around the images
 pad_types:        # Type of paddings
-activations:      # Activation units
+activations:      # Type of activation function
 batch_size:       # Number of mini-batches
 sigma_v:          # Observation noise's standard deviation
 ```